grasslandnetwork/node_lite_object_detection/vendored/README.md

 ## Provisioning of Python dependencies
-In the _vendored_ folder, you have to provide additional Python dependencies, required by your project.
+In the "vendored" folder, you have to provide the additional Python dependencies required.
+These are Tensorflow 1.7.0 and Pillow and all of their dependencies except for the Tensorboard and Pip packages.
+This should total 257 MB unzipped.
+If you install Tensorflow 1.8 or higher, your "vendored" directory will breach the Lambda deployment limit of ~262 MB.
 These dependencies must be deployed along with the code in AWS Lambda.
-For this project, they weigh many megabytes, so I did not check them in GitHub.
+Because the Tensorflow and Pillow dependencies is large, I did not commit them to the repo.